Online Betting in Michigan

 Here are some memorable dates in the Great Lakes legal betting timeline:

-1933: The Michigan state approves the 1933 Racing Act to legalize and control pari-mutuel horse competition.
+1933: Michigan state approves the 1933 Racing Act to legalize and control pari-mutuel horse competition.
 This led to the creation of the office of the Racing Commissioner.

-16th May 1972: Eligible Michigan voters endorse a constitutional revision legalizing the establishment of a state betting.
+16th May 1972: Eligible Michigan voters endorse a constitutional revision legalizing the establishment of state betting.
 The margin of the vote was 2-1.

 1st August 1972: Then Michigan Governor William Milliken accents the 239 Public Act into law.
 As soon as the Michigan Lottery was established, William assigned Gus Harrison as Michigan State's pioneer Lottery Commissioner.
 The earnings, however, are diverted to aid Michigan State's government schools.

-13th November 1972: The Great Lakes State Lottery is established by selling passes for the 50cent Green Ticket sport.
+13th November 1972: The Great Lakes State Lottery is established by selling passes for the 50-cent Green Ticket sport.

 22nd February 1973: Taylor's Hermus Millsaps wins Michigan's first $1 million Lottery.